tsunghuanghsieh/leetcode/problems/subarray-sum-equals-k/README.md

 It returns true when there is a continous subarray whose sum equals to k, false otherwise.

+As of 05/13/2024, leetcode premium subscription says Facebook 88 times, Google and Amazon 8 times in the last 6 months.
 As of 06/04/2019, leetcode premium subscription says Facebook 39 times, Amazon 11 times in the last 6 months.